dojo/docs/dojox/rpc/Service.rst

 dojox.rpc.Service
 =================

-:Author: Kris Zyp and Dustin Machi
+:Authors: Kris Zyp, Dustin Machi
-:Available: since V?

 .. contents::
     :depth: 2

 dojox.rpc.Service is the foundation of most :ref:`RPC <dojox/rpc>` transportation.
 To use a Service, you need an SMD.
+Defining the
-Defining the SMD is a separate discussion, so for now we'll reuse some pre-defined SMD's available in the RPC project's :ref:`SMDLibrary/ <dojox/rpc/SMDLibrary>` folder.
+SMD is a separate discussion, so for now we'll reuse some pre-defined SMD's available in the RPC project's :ref:`SMDLibrary/
+<dojox/rpc/SMDLibrary>` folder.

 First, you need the code: